[Roster Analysis]: NBA Depth Charts 2025-2026

 Ryan Rollins A.J.
 Green Kyle Kuzma Giannis Antetokounmpo Myles Turner

-Cole Anthony Gary Trent Bobby Portis Jericho Sims
+Kevin Porter Gary Trent Cam Thomas Bobby Portis Jericho Sims

 Long Term Injuries: Taurean Prince (neck)